ljubadr/easyroutes/readme.md

 # Opening files in editor by clicking on the link in the Action column

 ## If you are using IntelliJ IDEA (webstorm, phpstorm, ...)
 Just click on the link in the action column

 ## If you are using sublime, vscode, atom, ...
-Go to repository and follow instructions to setup opening files with url https://github.com/ljubadr/editor-web-open
+Go to repository and follow instructions to setup opening files with url
+https://github.com/ljubadr/editor-web-open

+# Dev stuff

+## Publish config and assets
+`php artisan vendor:publish --provider="Ljubadr\EasyRoutes\Providers\EasyRoutesServiceProvider"`